Working with Data Sources

 - Manipulating data within Amazon Machine Learning to ensure a successful model

 - Working with machine learning models

 - Generating accurate predictions

-In supervised learning you will start with an authoritative data set.
-Each example in this set will be labelled with the correct answer to the question that you would like your ML to predict answers for.
+In supervised learning, you will start with an authoritative data set.
+Each example in this set will be labeled with the correct answer to the question that you would like your ML to predict answers for.
 By providing data that already includes the correct answer, the machine learning algorithm can compare the model's predictions to the ground truth while training.
-If the prediction does not match the actual answer, then the algorithm can make adjustments on it's next training pass.
+If the prediction does not match the actual answer, then the algorithm can make adjustments on its next training pass.

 On the other hand, unsupervised learning comes into play when you have data that do not have a correct answer.
 You may not even know the question yet.
 Unsupervised learning can find hidden structure in this type of data.
 And through studying these structures, we can draw conclusions or learn what the next question should be.